ofr1tz/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

-We create a new factor variable in the dataset with two levels -- "weekday" and "weekend".
+We create a new factor variable in the dataset with two levels -- "weekday" and "weekend":

 ```r